Azathothas/Stars/README.md

 - [onetrueawk/awk](https://github.com/onetrueawk/awk) – One true awk
 - [openSUSE/catatonit](https://github.com/openSUSE/catatonit) – A container init that is so simple it's effectively brain-dead.
 - [openenclave/openenclave](https://github.com/openenclave/openenclave) – SDK for developing enclaves
+- [openwrt/openwrt](https://github.com/openwrt/openwrt) – This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
+We will continue to accept Pull Requests here.
+They will be merged via staging trees then into openwrt.git.
 - [orhun/zps](https://github.com/orhun/zps) – A small utility for listing and reaping zombie processes on GNU/Linux.
 - [ostreedev/ostree](https://github.com/ostreedev/ostree) – Operating system and container binary deployment and upgrades
 - [otatebe/chfs](https://github.com/otatebe/chfs) – CHFS parallel and distributed file system for node-local persistent memory